 · From 10:30 to 19 hours.

 Access: the Roman town of Veranes is 12 kms. from Gijón, it is accessed via the AS-II motorway, exit 17.
 Follow signs.

 Guided tour for groups upon reservation.

-Attention to people with disabilities.
+Attention to people with disabilities and accessible premises.

 Rental of spaces.